 The following is an Ignite talk delivered at Tim O’Reilly’s 2012 Health Foo – Microsoft Research Center, Cambridge, Massachusetts.

-As I see technology advancing around me, I think about what’s going to become of the physician.
+As I see technology advancing around me, I think about the future of the physician.
 Where are we going to fit in?
 Will we become obsolete?
 Are we headed for a medical singularity?

 The good news for me is that despite the health 2.0 movement I’m still more trusted than a social media consultant.